PrestaShop/test-scenarios/src/content/modules/ps_emailsubscription/check-that-the-text-entered-in-the-module-is-updated-in-front-office.md

 ## Preconditions

-Go to back office-> modules<br />
+Go to back office-> modules
 Install ps_emailsubscription
 ## Steps

-Configure ps_emailsubscription module<br />
+Configure ps_emailsubscription module\
-Change the texte in the “Newsletter conditions” field<br />
+Change the texte in the “Newsletter conditions” field\
 Go to front office

 ## Expected result

 Check that the text is correctly changed